The Gasparilla Concours d'Elegance

 (Antique Automobile Club of America)

 We want you to introduce your kids and grandkids to great classic cars.
 But after an hour or so they may get a little fidgety, and you still want to enjoy the show cars on display and see the Red Carpet Awards.
 Well, we have a solution for you.
-Our partners at Glazer Children's Museum have agreed to allow you to bring the kids/ grandkids in for a supervised field trip from the Gasparilla Concours.
+The Glazer Children's Museum has offerred discounted ticket pricing for you to bring the kids/ grandkids in for some play time, and the Gasparilla Concours will provide a volunteer as a supervisor.
 You alone can sign them in, and sign them out, with a volunteer from the Gasparilla Concours group.
 Your paid armband will tell the Concours volunteers that you are part of our event.
 What a great added value for your participation in the 1st Gasparilla Concours d'Elegance!

 For those not familiar with the venue, the Glazer Childrens Museum is only a few feet away from the show field.

 The fountains are always on and the kids are welcomed to cool off, bring those swimsuits!

 And, we plan to have a donated display antique car for you and your kids to climb in, have photos taken, and hear a little more details on how these great old cars ran simply and reliably.

 Our website will be completely updated very soon to reflect all the fantastic accomplishments of the Inaugural Gasparilla Concours d'Elegance, and to announce the plans for the 2020 Gasparilla Concours d'Elegance.
 Same great location, same great atmosphere, keeping all the things you loved the most about it, and improving on those first year tweeks.
 We look forward to seeing you April 17-19, 2020.